 - how much risk it’s taking as well as…

 - its correlation to other investments in their portfolio.

 Therefore, you’re not necessarily looking for S&P returns.
 You’re looking for a positive returns stream that’s truly differentiated in some way.

-Hedge funds don’t beat the market, but they shouldn’t be expected to, given alpha is zero-sum and there are fees associated with doing business.
+Hedge funds don’t beat the market as a whole, but they shouldn’t be expected to, given alpha is zero-sum and there are fees associated with doing business.

-Hedge funds are fundamentally absolute return vehicles, not relative return vehicles, like a mutual fund might be.
+Hedge funds are fundamentally absolute return vehicles, not relative return vehicles, like a mutual fund typically is.

-In the end, there is real value to investment firms, whatever label or designation one wants to slap on them.
+In the end, there is real value to investment firms, whatever label or designation one wants to put on them.
 Capital allocation is a very important part of an economy.

 Bank, nonbanks, local governments, central governments, private nonfinancial companies, individuals, families, and so on, all have a role to play in this process.